ianlucas/cs2-lib/README.md

 ## Download asset images

 By default the library uses my CDN at `cdn.cstrike.app` for image URLs.
-If you need to self-host your content, you can find and download the latest images at [update's workflow runs](https://github.com/ianlucas/cs2-lib/actions/workflows/update.yml).
-Open the latest successful run and it'll have the assets attached as an artifact.
+If you need to self-host your content, you can find and download the latest images at [cs2-lib-assets repository](https://github.com/ianlucas/cs2-lib-assets).
+Make sure to point the assets base URL to your website:

 ```typescript
 CS2Economy.use({